biscuit-auth/website/content/blog/biscuit-2.0.md

 Biscuit was designed to address new challenges in building authorization in distributed systems:
-- a query going through microservices must be verifiable decentrally without giving its full authrization level to every node
+- a query going through microservices must be verifiable decentrally without giving its full authorization level to every node
 - API authorization increasingly has to fit a user's authorization landscape (teams, roles, delegation) while guaranteeing multitenant isolation

-As an example, [Clever Cloud](https://www.clever-cloud.com)'s Pulsar service is accessible with Biscuit tokens: each customer is provided a token with full access to their namespace, and from there new tokens can be created that are limited to producing or subscribing to specific topics, exactly according to application needs, without adding specific code on the server's side.
+As an example, [Clever Cloud](https://www.clever-cloud.com)'s Pulsar service is accessible with Biscuit tokens: each customer is given a token with full access to their namespace, and from there new tokens can be created that are limited to producing or subscribing to specific topics, exactly according to application needs, without adding specific code on the server's side.